-In the tutorials and articles published on the site, there may be sections of text that need to be highlighted to make them clearer, easier to memorize, and to add some color to the content.
+In the tutorials and articles published on the site, there may be parts of the text that need to be highlighted in order to make them clearer, easier to remember, and to add a little color to the appearance of the content.

-These distinctions have different meanings, so I've attached an icon to each of them to help me navigate faster in my writing.
-The following examples illustrate what panel types can occur:
+These distinctions have different meanings, so I have associated each with an icon to help you navigate faster in the writings.
+The following are examples of panel types that can occur:

 Building Block.
 The description, or a part of it, functions as a building block that serves as the basis for other description (s).

 Prerequisite, addiction.
-The description is another, building blockis (depends on it), so you must first have the building block to make it.
-So, in such a panel, I refer to the necessary prerequisites.
+The description is another, building blockis based on (depends on) the description or detail marked as, so you must first have the building block to make it.
+In such a panel, I therefore refer to the necessary preconditions.

 Related tutorials.
-There are additional useful articles and tutorials related to the description.
-These types of pages are not interdependent, but they are logically and thematically related, so you should read them as well.
-In this panel, for example, I link a series of articles, a description series, to a topic, so that they do not have to be searched through categories.
+There are other useful articles and tutorials related to the description.
+These types of pages are not interdependent, but they are logically and thematically related, so it’s worth reading them as well.
+In this panel, I link, for example, a series of articles and a description series related to a given topic, so that you do not have to search for them in the categories.

 Reusable parts, solutions.
 The text on the panel draws attention to the fact that the implementation you are discussing can be used elsewhere (eg scripts, code snippets, etc.), so you should bookmark it so you can easily find it later if you need it again.